carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 type of metagenomic sequence we have.

 ## Shotgun and amplicons
-There are two types of metagenomes, shotgun metagenomes and amplicon metagenomes.
+There are two types of metagenomes, *shotgun metagenomes* and *amplicon metagenomes*.
 Each is named after the sequencing methodology employed, and have particular use cases, with inherent advantages and disadventages.